 Many believe that the Kunene region represents one of the last true wildernesses in Africa and that it hosts a rare opportunity to conserve a vast desert ecosystem and enhance its people's quality of life.
 The region's community and government lands link the Skeleton Coast and Etosha national parks to form one of the world's largest conservation areas reaching across more than 60 000 square kilometres.
 Its rocky desert, arid grasslands and dry riverbeds provide a sparsely populated corridor for iconic wildlife, including the desert-dwelling black rhinoceros who finds their last free-ranging stronghold in the Kunene Region.
 Some of the natural attractions in the region include the beautiful Epupa and Ruacana waterfalls, and the Ondorusu and Enyandi rapids.

 The last nomadic tribe in Nambia are called the Himba people and they are know as much for their beehive huts and distinctive appearance as for their hospitality and friendly spirit.
 The Himba people provide fascinating insight into how simple and peaceful life could be and a visit to the Kunene Region would not be complete with a visit to these intriguing people.

-Malansrus Tented Camp is situated on the banks of a sidearm of the Aba Huab River and nestled between beautiful shady Mopane trees, with spectacular views onto a set of granite rocks close by.
+Malansrus Tented Camp accommodation is located near Twyfelfontein, Kunene, Namibia.
+Malansrus Tented Camp is situated on the banks of a sidearm of the Aba Huab River and nestled between beautiful shady Mopane trees, with spectacular views onto a set of gr …see more for bookings / enquiries and info.